 Far Out Space Nuts was produced by Sid & Marty Krofft and broadcast over CBS-TV on Saturday mornings in 1975.
 The series had a simple (some might say simple-minded) premise: Bob Denver and Chuck McCann played Junior and Barney, two NASA janitors who, while hauling food into a rocket, accidentally launch the rocket into space.
-As they go from planet to planet in hope of returning to Earth, the reluctant astronauts befriend a furry, bipedal rodent-like creature whom they name Honk.
+As they go from planet to planet in hope of returning to Earth, the accidental astronauts befriend a furry, bipedal rodent-like creature whom they name Honk.
 Far Out Space Nuts was hardly sophisticated, even by Krofft standards, but it entertained me.
 A few YouTube users have full episodes of Far Out Space Nuts on their channels.

-When I first saw this show back in 1975, it never occurred to me that Honk was actually a female dwarf, or that seven years later that same dwarf would return to Saturday morning TV — as a cartoon voice actor on a different network!
+When I first saw this show back in 1975, it never occurred to me that Honk was actually a female dwarf, or that seven years later that same dwarf would return to Saturday-morning TV—as a cartoon voice actor on a different network!
 On 2010 May 25, it was announced that Vivendi would be acquiring the DVD rights to Far Out Space Nuts and most of the other Krofft series.

 If you have behind-the-scenes information or pictures, especially of Patty outside her Honk costume, let me know!